Verilog vs VHDL: A Comprehensive Comparison

 Verilog Design Methodology

-Verilog design methodology revolves around the concept of modules and hierarchy.
+Verilog design methodology uses the concept of modules and hierarchy.
 Modules are the fundamental building blocks of a digital system, encapsulating functionality and interconnections.
 A module can instantiate other modules, creating a hierarchical design that promotes modularity, reusability, and ease of understanding.

 Designers typically start by creating a top-level module representing the entire digital system.
 This module instantiates and interconnects lower-level modules, which may instantiate even lower-level modules.